durbanlegend/thag_rs/demo/README.md

  the best bet for supporting colour schemes other than the default black is to fallback to using a configuration file (as we do) or allowing the user to specify the theme in real time.
- Finally, the `termbg` crate was swallowing the first character of input in Windows and causing a "rightward march" of log output due to suppression of carriage returns in all environments, which I've tried to address.
+ Finally, the `termbg` crate was swallowing the first character of input in Windows and causing a "rightward march" of log output due to suppression of carriage returns in all environments.
+I've addressed the former by using non-blocking `crossterm` event polling instead of `stdin`, and also introduced a

 **Purpose:** Debug `termbg`